damargal/website/README.md

 #Personal Website

-This is the git repository of my personal website
+This is the git repository of my personal website.